Pests and diseases

 Quarantine organisms are plant diseases or pests of potential economic importance that are not present in Switzerland or are only present locally.
 They are subject to general mandatory reporting and control.

-In order for a country to classify a harmful organism as a quarantine organism, a risk analysis must be carried out in accordance with international standards and specific criteria must be met.
+In order for a harmful organism to be classified as a quarantine organism, a risk analysis must be carried out in accordance with international standards and specific criteria must be met.
 For example, feasible and effective measures must be available to prevent the introduction and spread of the organism and to mitigate the damage it causes.

 In Switzerland, quarantine organisms are regulated in Annex 1 to the Ordinance of the EAER and DETEC on the Plant Health Ordinance (PHO-EAER-DETEC; SR 916.201) (de, fr, it).